himavan/resume_manager/README.md

-# Resumes and Jobs Application Manager
+# Online Job Application Portal

 Students can manage their resumes and job applications using this project.
 And also HR Manager can post jobs and track job applications